TheLartians/modern-wasm-starter/README.md

 - Automatic bindings and typescript declarations using the [Glue](https://github.com/TheLartians/Glue) library
 - Integrated test suite using [jest](https://jestjs.io)
 - Code formatting through [prettier](https://prettier.io)
-- Semi-automatic memory management using scoped
+- Semi-automatic memory management using [scopes](#memory-management)
+- A [GitHub](.github/workflows/publish.yml) action that [publishes a new releases](https://github.com/mikeal/merge-release) to npm for each commit to master

 ## Usage